On optimal approximability results for computing the strong metric dimension: Introduction

-\item A node $x$ \emph{strongly resolves} a pair of nodes $u$ and $v$, denoted by $x\blacktriangleright \{u,v\}$, if and only if either $v$ is on a shortest path between $x$ and $u$ or either $u$ is on a shortest path between $x$ and $v$. \item A set of nodes $V'\subseteq V$ is a \emph{strongly resolving set} for $G$, denoted by $V'\blacktriangleright G$, if and only if every distinct pair of nodes of $G$ is strongly resolved by some node in $V'$, \IE, if and only if

-\end{itemize} Then, the problem of computing the string metric dimension of a graph is defined as shown below:
+is true. \item A node $x$ \emph{strongly resolves} a pair of nodes $u$ and $v$, denoted by $x\blacktriangleright \{u,v\}$, if and only if either $v$ is on a shortest path between $x$ and $u$, or $u$ is on a shortest path between $x$ and $v$. \item A set of nodes $V'\subseteq V$ is a \emph{strongly resolving set} for $G$, denoted by $V'\blacktriangleright G$, if and only if every distinct pair of nodes of $G$ is strongly resolved by some node in $V'$. \end{itemize} Then, the problem of computing the strong metric dimension of a graph can be defined as follows:

-In this short note, we observe that the problem of computing the strong metric dimension of a graph can be reduced to the problem of computing a minimum node cover of a transformed graph within an \emph{additive} logarithmic factor.
-This implies both a $2$-approximation algorithm and a $(2-\eps)$-inapproximability for the problem of computing the strong metric dimension of a graph.
-More precisely, our result is summarized by the following Lemma.